An age-by-age guide to teaching your child to share

 Age 5+

-Hopefully by this age you’re starting to reap the benefits of the work you’ve put in thus far as the children becomes more able to use the skills you’ve been working on by themselves.
+Hopefully by this age you’re starting to reap the benefits of the work you’ve put in thus far as the children become more able to use the skills you’ve been working on.
 The child may have a few very special possessions that they don’t want others to play with – special Lego structures, for example – which works in most families as long as there’s enough Lego to go around.
-We all have one or two special things that we don’t like other people to use, and children are no exception.

 If you’re still not seeing sharing behavior by this point, it might be time to step in with some new tools.
 You could role-play with your child: play alongside them, and when they ask you if they can use something that’s already in your hands, say ‘No, I’d like to keep playing with it.’
 Then talk about how the child feels, and how their friend probably feels in a similar situation.

-You might be tempted to praise “good sharing” when you see it, but a whole host of research tells us this is a bad idea: children are less likely to engage in an activity again after being praised for it, and are especially less likely to do the activity spontaneously (i.e. without first looking around to see if a suitable adult is watching).
+You might be tempted to praise “good sharing” when you see it, but a whole host of research suggests we should resist doing this.
+Children are less likely to engage in an activity again after being praised for it, and are especially less likely to do the activity spontaneously (i.e. without first looking around to see if a suitable adult is watching).
 If you feel you need to reinforce the benefits of sharing, focus on the impact on the other child: “Carly looked so happy when you gave her the toy!
 She waited so patiently, and you gave it to her right when the timer went off, just like you said you would.”

 Most of all, have confidence that your child will learn to share when they are ready!